luandph/training/data/3-object.md

 1. Add pupil named Jack to class 1A.
 2. Add class named 1B having pupil named Mary to school.
 3. Move Jane to class 1B.
-4. Do the above tasks without mutate the object `school`.
+4. Do the above 3 tasks without mutating the object `school`.
 Create a new object for each task.